frnsys/oracle_ii/readme.md

 ## Catalog

+### Preparing Data

+#### Update prices

+Prices are fetched from the `scryfall.com` API.
+You manually run `prices.py` to generate `data/prices.json`, which fetches prices for the cards in your collection.
+If you want to update the prices, you must manually do so by running this script again.

+#### Generate collection data

+Run `process.py` to generate `data/collection.json`, which is what the catalog app uses.

 ### Running

 - Once you've catalogued your cards, you can run the API with `python catalog.py`.
 - Then visit `localhost:5000`.

-### Updating prices

-Prices are fetched from the `scryfall.com` API.
-You manually run `prices.py` to generate `data/prices.json`, which fetches prices for the cards in your collection.
-If you want to update the prices, you must manually do so by running this script again.

 ### Search syntax